 Headquarters: 21, Ahmadu Bello Way, Victoria Island, Lagos.

 Heritage Bank Plc.
 (HB PLC), is popularly referred to as Heritage Bank, is one of the commercial banks licensed by the Central Bank of Nigeria (CBN) with National Authorization.
 HB PLC had assets totaling a value of over US$1.7 billion (₦483.4 billion) as of December 2015.

 Head office: 292b, Ajose Adeogun Street, Victoria Island, Lagos.

 Keystone Bank Limited is one of the commercial banks licensed by the Central Bank of Nigeria, which serves as the national banking regulator.
 As of December 2012, Keystone’s total assets were valued at US$1.916 billion (₦307.5 billion)

 Head office: Keystone House, 1, Keystone Crescent, Victoria Island, Lagos.

 Polaris Bank Limited (Formerly Skye Bank Plc)

 Polaris Bank is a commercial financial institution based in Nigeria.
 It is licensed by the Central Bank of Nigeria, the country’s banking regulator.
-It was previously called Skye Bank until 2018, when its licensing was revoked by CBN, and as a result had to undergo a re-branding and recapitalization process.
+It was previously called Skye Bank until 2018 when its license was revoked by CBN, and as a result, had to undergo a re-branding and recapitalization process.